EmilyBlaineClark/emilyblaineclark.github.io/_things/the-ink-tank.md

 # The Ink Tank positions an international company as innovative leaders in a traditional industry.

 This award-winning blog serves as the home for Kao Collins’ efforts to showcase innovation in their industry and build brand awareness.
+The Ink Tank features a hypnotic design that draws attention to ink inspiration, education and trends that show the depth and breadth Kao Collins.

 <div class="single-image">
   <img src="/images/pieces/inktank/inktank-laptop-768.png" srcset="/images/pieces/inktank/inktank-laptop-1100.png, /images/pieces/haiku/inktank-laptop-1100.png 769w, /images/pieces/inktank/inktank-laptop-768.png 1101w" alt="">
 </div>

-The Ink Tank features a hypnotic design that draws attention to ink inspiration, education and trends that show the depth and breadth Kao Collins.
-I designed The Ink Tank to have a bold, modern aesthetic.
 A minimalist home page draws attention to strong positioning copy and directs readers to popular content.
 A laser focus on typeface, header styles, and paragraph spacing put readability first.

 <div class="dual-4-5-image">
   <img src="/images/pieces/inktank/inktank-ipad-1-1100.png" alt="">